 Modern vs. Basic Authentication: Hopefully by now we don’t need to expand upon the virtues of Modern Authentication.
 Enabled by default for all new tenants since August 1, 2017, Modern Auth is the superior alternative for all users and applications connecting to Office 365.
 If you haven’t turned Modern Authentication on yet we certainly recommend it.
 Just be aware this switch affects all the Outlook for Windows clients in your entire tenant, so make sure you are clear on how it may affect your users.

-Security Defaults: If your tenant was created on or after October 22, 2019, it is possible that Security Defaults are already enabled in your tenant.
+Security Defaults (for organizations without Azure AD Premium licenses): If your tenant was created on or after October 22, 2019, it is possible that Security Defaults are already enabled in your tenant.
 In an effort to provide basic level of security, Security Defaults are being rolled out to all newly created tenants.
 Security Defaults block all Legacy/Basic Authentication and enable Modern/Multi-Factor Authentication for all users.
 We should clarify that Security Defaults are typically tailored for new customers or those who are new to managing their own security story.
 While the end results are similar, Security Defaults do not utilize Exchange Authentication Policies under the hood.
 Thus, to prevent overlap and confusion, we restrict the combination of these controls in the new Modern Auth UI.
 If Security Defaults are enabled in the organization, administrators attempting to use new Modern Auth UI will be presented with the following text.
 (You should disable Security Defaults only if you understand the risks of using Basic Authentication.)

 Authentication Policies: As announced last year, the Exchange Team is planning to disable Basic Authentication for the EAS, EWS, POP, IMAP, and RPS protocols in the second half of 2021.
 As a point of clarity, Security Defaults and Authentication Policies are separate, but provide complementary features.
 We recommend that customers use Authentication Policies to turn off Basic Authentication for a subset of Exchange Online protocols or to gradually turn off Basic Authentication across a large organization.
 While more details will come in future announcements, as mentioned in April, we plan to begin disabling Basic Authentication in existing tenants with no recorded usage as early as October 2020.
 We will provide notifications via Message Center posts before we disable Basic Authentication for any tenant.